usnistgov/SP800-90B_EntropyAssessment/README.md

 The SP800-90B_EntropyAssessment python package implements the min-entropy assessment methods included in the 2012 draft of Special Publication 800-90B.

 ##Disclaimer
-This software was developed at the National Institute of Standards and Technology by employees of the Federal Government in the course of their official duties.
-Pursuant to Title 17 Section 105 of the United States Code this software is not subject to copyright protection and is in the public domain.
-This software is an experimental system.
-NIST assumes no responsibility whatsoever for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
+This software was developed by employees of the National Institute of Standards and Technology (NIST), an agency of the Federal Government.
+Pursuant to title 15 United States Code Section 105, works of NIST employees are not subject to copyright protection in the United States and are considered to be in the public domain.
+As a result, a formal license is not needed to use the software.

+This software is provided by NIST as a service and is expressly provided "AS IS".
+NIST MAKES NO WARRANTY OF ANY KIND, EXPRESS, IMPLIED OR STATUTORY, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT AND DATA ACCURACY.
+NIST does not warrant or make any representations regarding the use of the software or the results thereof including, but not limited to, the correctness, accuracy, reliability or usefulness of the software.

+Permission to use this software is contingent upon your acceptance of the terms of this agreement.

 ##Software License
 Public domain (http://creativecommons.org/publicdomain/zero/1.0/deed.en)